 1. Use Rules for Decision Making and Filing

-Rules can be created to suit how you work.
+Create rules to suit how you work.
 Here are some ideas:

 - Identify Emails from your most important clients and send them to the top of your Inbox.

 - Move all meeting invitations to a “Meeting Invites” folder for easy retrieval

 - Email from certain people stays in your Inbox while all other mail is moved to specified folders (this rule is not for the faint hearted, but a version of it could work for you)

 Top Tip: Don’t forget about Emails that have been filed automatically.
 Check regularly.